alcaeus/automatic-merge-up-action/README.md

 branch name.
 If no versioned branch was found, the pull request will target this fallback branch instead.
 The "Branch Selection" chapter above explains the order of operations.

+### enableAutoMerge (optional)

+When this option is enabled (using a truish value), the resulting PR will have auto-merge enabled.
+Note that in order for this to work, the auto-merge functionality has to be enabled on the repository, and the "merge" merge strategy has to be available.
+Automatic merges are always done using the "merge" strategy.